puchka/puchka.github.io/_posts/2017-05-01-BetaX-Community-Tutorial.md

 Open the generated .html file which will display the route in a Map.

 ![ ]({{ site.url }}/assets/img/capture_9.png "Result in a Map")

+Last but not least, [fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) the repo of [BetaX community](https://github.com/puchka/BetaX-Community) and send a pull request ;)